Adamslab/OpenSlider/README.md

 ## OpenSlider
 OpenSlider is a modular camera slider system with multiple axis of movement.
+The goal of OpenSlider is to provide a robust camera slider system that is heavily customizable, at a low cost.

 OpenSlider is easily 3D printed, and assembled using commonly available hardware.